jkiesiak/MAS/README.md

 ## Implementation

 Three implementations are added to the PacketWorld software.
-Firstly, the "simple" agent behaviour which is limits itself towards wandering, picking up and dropping packages codes in one class.
-Secondly, the structered agent behaviour which has the same functionalities as the simple implementation but is codes in a object oriented manner.
-Finally, the optimised1 agent behaviour which optimised the structured implementation by allowing agents to remember package destinations.
+Firstly, the "__simple__" agent behaviour which is limits itself towards wandering, picking up and dropping packages codes in one class.
+Secondly, the "__structered__" agent behaviour which has the same functionalities as the simple implementation but is codes in a object oriented manner.
+Finally, the "__optimised1__" agent behaviour which optimised the structured implementation by allowing agents to remember package destinations.

 ## Final notes